julez-dev/chatuino/doc/SETTINGS.md

     replacement: "OCEAN MAN 🌊 😍 Take me by the hand ✋ lead me to the land that you understand 🙌 🌊 OCEAN MAN 🌊 😍 The voyage 🚲 to the corner of the 🌎 globe is a real trip 👌 🌊 OCEAN MAN 🌊 😍 The crust of a tan man 👳 imbibed by the sand 👍 Soaking up the 💦 thirst of the land 💯"
 ```

-Additionally you can also template dynamic commands like this
+You can also create templated dynamic commands:

 ```yaml
 custom_commands: